Please read the club guidelines carefully. These exist to ensure that everyone is safe and can enjoy classes in a supportive environment.

 - Ensure that you are training techniques that have been demonstrated and are relevant, don’t teach techniques to people unless you are a YSD certified instructor or have been specifically asked to do so by an instructor.

-- Please stay on topic, do not deviate from drills to teach things from other clubs, martial arts, or social media.
+- Please stay on topic, do not deviate from drills to teach things from other clubs, martial arts, or random corners of the internet.

 - Always wear protective equipment appropriate to the activity being carried out.